Are you clear on the difference between

 would react?
 How would you feel?
 Would your true Self stay

-If there are some aggressors you'd be reluctant to use this
+If there are some aggressors you're reluctant to use this

-strategy with (like a reactive parent), do you know why?
+strategy with (like a volatile parent), do you know why

 Usually such hesitance comes from a distrustful or scared